Tvedt, T. (2020). Verdenshistorie. Med fortiden som speil. [World history. Wtih the past as mirror], Oslo: Stenersen forlag.

 Tvedt, T., Opku-Mensah, P. & Lewis, D. (eds.)
 (2007).
 Reconceptualising NGOs and their roles in Development: NGOs, Civil Society and the International Aid System.
 Aalborg: Aalborg Universitetsforlag.
 (ISBN 978-877307799-3).

-This major bibliography presents researchers, consultants, planners, aid organizations and others with the most comprehensive overview of the literature on the southern Sudan.
+This bibliography on the South Sudan in two volumes contains all literature published between 1850 and 2002.
+It presents researchers, consultants, planners, aid organizations and others with the most comprehensive overview of the literature on the southern Sudan.
 To facilitate ease of use it is organized according to important topics of regional development: agriculture and pastoralism; anthropological and cultural studies; British and European colonialism; Christian mission and church studies; development; fisheries; health; pre-colonial history; language studies; natural sciences; politics, ethnic and religious strife and civil war; travel and geography; and water and climate.
 There is a separate section detailing reports produced by consultants, governments, NGOs and UN and international aid organizations.
-An inventory of NGO and UN organizations working in the region and a chronology of events are also included.
+An inventory of NGO and UN organizations working in the region and a chronology of historical events are also included.

 - An annotated bibliography on the Southern Sudan, 1850-2000.
 Vol. 1